alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

       msg: "java_bin={{ '{root}/jdk{ver}/bin'.format(ver = jdk_ver, root = java_root) }}"
 ```

-A string also can be splitted in a list and an element from this list can be returned by its index:
+A string also can be splitted in a list and an element from this list can be selected by its index:

 ```
   vars: